Martin Reynolds (civil servant): 2020 lockdown party email

 On 10 January 2022, an image leaked to ITV News purported to show an email sent by Reynolds on 20 May 2020 inviting those at 10 Downing Street to "make the most of the lovely weather and have some socially distanced drinks" in the garden.
 Invitees were asked to "bring your own booze".
 It was reported that over 100 people were invited to this gathering, and between thirty and forty people attended.
 Campaigners including the Covid-19 Bereaved Families for Justice group called for Reynolds to be dismissed.
 As a result, Reynolds was nicknamed 'party Marty' in Whitehall and the UK press.

 On 3 February 2022 he resigned as Principal Private Secretary to the Prime Minister, but was expected to remain in place until a successor had been found.
 On 8 March 2022, Reynolds was succeeded by Peter Wilson.

 In May 2022, following the release of the investigation final report by Sue Gray, it was revealed that Reynolds had boasted he had "got away with" rule-breaking at a "bring-your-own-booze" party in May 2020.
 In a fragment of a message to a special adviser, he had said: "Best of luck - a complete non-story but better than them focusing on our drinks (which we seem to have got away with)."
 Reynolds' name was mentioned 24 times in the report.

+There were no formal penalties for Martin and he continued to work for the civil service, despite his misconduct in public office and breaches of the civil service code of conduct.

 In the 2023 Channel 4 docudrama Partygate, he was played by Edwin Flay.